alsuhaibi96/read-replace-json-data/README.md

 3-Then use the example.py file to dump the keys with the values of the json keys

-4-Then using the translating library yxor/translate-json on github to translate the values
+4-Then using the translating library yxor/translate-json https://github.com/yxor/translate-json to translate the values

 5-the last step is to use the vs code to get rid of the extra object and json files